Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Solar Water Heater Tank and basic pump components Solar panels, solar thermal collection systems

-Pre-existing conditions, improper installation, and lack of documented maintenance are among the most common reasons claims are denied — regardless of efficiency rating.
-Learn more about what a home warranty covers to avoid surprises.
+Pre-existing electrical problems and damage from improper installation, misuse, or neglect are among the most common reasons claims are denied, regardless of efficiency rating.
+Code upgrades are generally not included, as warranties cover functionality, not bringing systems up to modern building standards.
+Learn more about home warranty exclusions to avoid surprises.

 Compare Home Warranty Options in Ohio